 The three branches work in close cooperation with EATC’s member nations, third nations, the European Defence Agency or the European Tactical Airlift Centre (ETAC).
 EATC also supports the European Tactical Airlift Programme (ETAP).

 Through multinational training, common EATC standards and procedures are promoted across Europe.

 Through interoperability and common procedures, tomorrow our nations will be more efficient in operations.

-EATC has launched its E-learning platform in 2016.
-With this innovative learning instrument, EATC moved from the academic courses to a cost-effective and flexible learning tool offering a permanent improved performance and a highly professional interactive courses .
-Moreover a permanent access to harmonized tactics, procedures and techniques is guaranteed.
+EATC launched its E-learning platform in 2016.
+With this innovative learning instrument, EATC moved from the academic courses to a cost-effective and flexible learning tool offering a permanent improved performance and highly professional interactive courses.
+Moreover, a permanent access to harmonized tactics, procedures and techniques is guaranteed.

 The platform currently focuses on courses for air crews, but will in a second step also offer E-learning tools to aeromedical experts, paratroopers, maintenance personnel and others.
 It is a prerequisite to complete the E-learning phase prior to attending a training or a course.
 The E-learning guarantees that the participants know the common procedures to apply and can thus profit to a maximum from their practical training.

 Disabled Aircraft Recovery Training – DART

 DART* is a multinational training in the domain of aircraft recovery, organized by EATC and hosted by a nation.
 DART has been organized since 2012 and takes place on a yearly basis.
 The training is open to all EATC member nations and, upon invitation, to other interested nations.

-The overall objective of DART is to allow crews to stay sufficiently trained in the area of aircraft recovery, to familiarize less experienced crews with air recovery skills and to exchange views on pooling and sharing equipment.
+The overall objective of DART is to allow crews to stay sufficiently trained in the area of aircraft recovery, to familiarise less experienced crews with air recovery skills and to exchange views on pooling and sharing equipment.
 The training is based on the EATC Aircraft Recovery Aide Mémoire (EARM) developed by EATC experts.
 Each year, the participants train in different scenarios recovering decommissioned airplanes and helicopters.
 The scenario changes yearly according to the hosting nation’s availability.